axonivy-market/a-trust-connector/a-trust-connector-product/README_DE.md

    ```
    Variables:
       ATrust:
         # API Key for "A-Trust Handysignature API"
         APIKey: ''

         # The Server URL under which the SigBox Server is reachable
         ServerUrl: ''

         # The SignBox belong to your ATrust server
         SignBox: ''

         # The default signature template ID to be used
         TemplateId: 0

+        # To config the Handy-Signature view in iframe.
+The Details can be found on the A-Trust Website https://labs.a-trust.at/developer/Handy-Signatur.aspx.
+        HandySignaturParameter:
+          # For setting width of frame.
+          Width: 350
+          # For setting height of frame.
+          Height: 350
+          # For setting background color of frame.
+          BackgroundColor: 0
+          # For setting phone number of frame.
+          PhoneNumber: 0
    ```

 4. Save the changed settings.